 Dogs on Call receives grant from Petco Foundation

-The Petco Foundation recently awarded a $20,000 grant to Virginia Commonwealth University School of Medicine’s Center for Human-Animal Interaction.
+The Petco Foundation recently awarded a $20,000 grant to Virginia Commonwealth University School of Medicine’s Center for Human-Animal Interaction in support of the Make It Real Campaign for VCU.
 The grant will enable the expansion of Dogs on Call, a VCU Health program that brings community volunteers and their certified therapy dogs to visit hospitalized patients, visitors, students and staff at VCU Medical Center.

 “The Petco Foundation grant will enable us to build our Dogs on Call team capacity to provide comfort to hundreds more patients, visitors, families and staff at VCU Medical Center,” says Sandra Barker, Ph.D., professor of psychiatry and the Bill Balaban Chair in Human-Animal Interaction at VCU School of Medicine.